Orioles outlast Rays for win in 11 innings - NewsBreak

 Mountcastle began the bottom of the fifth with a homer, his fifth long ball of the season.
 It came in his second game back from the injured list.

-Baltimore closed to within 6-4 in the seventh, aided by two two-out errors by Tampa Bay.
+Baltimore closed to 6-4 in the seventh, aided by two two-out errors by Tampa Bay.

 Manager Kevin Cash of the Rays was ejected in the fifth inning after Choi struck out on a called third strike.
 It was Cash’s first ejection since 2020.

-The Rays received three hits apiece from Choi and Brett Phillips.
+The Rays got three hits apiece from Choi and Brett Phillips.
 Tampa Bay had won 28 of its previous 31 matchups with Baltimore dating to 2020.

 Tampa Bay played without injured infielders Wander Franco (quad) and Yandy Diaz (shoulder) in the starting lineup, though Franco struck out as a pinch hitter in the 10th.
 Both players were hurt earlier in the series.

-Note: EditorsNote: adds new 3rd graf; minor edits elsewhere